-For that indicator, The World Bank provides data for Brazil from 1990 to 2015.
-The average value for Brazil during that period was 22.89 percent with a minumum of 13.53 percent in 1994 and a maximum of 28.4 percent in 2002.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+For that indicator, we provide data for Brazil from 2010 to 2019.
+The average value for Brazil during that period was 23.97 percent with a minimum of 22.74 percent in 2012 and a maximum of 25.01 percent in 2017.

 Definition: Taxes on income, profits, and capital gains are levied on the actual or presumptive net income of individuals, on the profits of corporations and enterprises, and on capital gains, whether realized or not, on land, securities, and other assets.
 Intragovernmental payments are eliminated in consolidation.